Precious-Macaulay/wyse-backend/README.md

+# What is Wyse?
+Wyse is a modern financial intelligence platform that brings all your Nigerian bank accounts and transactions into one unified, intelligent dashboard.
+With Wyse, you can instantly search, filter, and chat with your financial data using natural language—no more endless scrolling or manual reconciliation.
+Whether you’re a small business owner or an individual, Wyse helps you track spending, spot trends, and answer questions like “How much did I spend on supplies last month?” in seconds.
+By automating the tedious process of reviewing and categorizing transactions, Wyse saves you hours of painful reconciliation, reduces errors, and gives you real-time insights that empower smarter decisions and financial peace of mind.

 # Wyse Backend API

 This is the backend API for Wyse, a financial intelligence platform I built to help users connect multiple Nigerian bank accounts, manage transactions, and get insights using natural language AI.